Why is it so difficult to determine our wants versus our needs?

-Splurging on those skylights will not only give you the best views of the evening sky and morning sun, it’ll cut back your energy bills by almost half, depending where it’s positioned in your home.
+Splurging on those skylights will not only give you the best views of the evening sky and morning sun, but it’ll also cut back your energy bills by almost half, depending on where it’s positioned in your home.

-Turn off TV and lights a few hours earlier.
+Turn off the TV and lights a few hours earlier.
 You can even do away with your TV and cable.

 “Money is multiplied in practical value depending on the number of W’s you control in your life: what you do, when you do it, where you do it, and with whom you do it.” —Timothy Ferriss